Published on 19th November 2018

 There’s so much to enjoy on Playing With Fire, however one of the striking features of the music is how quickly it draws you into its flames.
 The Eastern sounds, hypnotic rhythms and subtle grooves captivate, leaving you gently swaying along to their alluring, if not oddly metered structures.
 The magic is, and for all its complexities, Playing With Fire is ensemble playing at its finest.
 The album opener captures it all… just take a listen.

-Joining Jason Everett is master percussionist V. Selvaganesh on Kanjira and “custom kit”.
+Joining Jason Everett is master percussionist V. Selvaganesh on Kanjira on his “custom kit”.
 Another unfamiliar name perhaps, however Selvaganesh has previously toured with the John McLaughlin band as well as a member of the the Remember Shakti project.
 And I do remember, like many children of the ’50s, John McLaughlin’s fiery 1976 Shakti album serving as a serious “introduction” to Indian music.
 I mention this as V. Selvaganesh is the son of percussionist T.H.
 Vikku Vinayakram who appeared on the aforementioned album.

 I digress.
 Joining Selvaganesh, in the percussion department, is Anil Prassad who provides powerful support on tabla.